Medication Related Osteonecrosis of the Jaw

 Osteonecrosis is exposed bone of the maxilla (upper jaw bone) or mandible (lower jaw bone).
 These bones are normally covered by gum tissue.
-In the case of osteonecrosis of the jaw (ONJ), this tissue is gone and the bone is exposed.
-Typical symptoms associated with ONJ are: pain, swelling or infection of the gums, loosening of the teeth, exposed bone (often at the site of a previous tooth extraction).
+In the case of osteonecrosis of the jaw (ONJ), the bone is exposed, either through an opening in the gum tissue or with the gum tissue missing entirely.
+Typical symptoms associated with ONJ are: pain, swelling or infection of the gums, loosening of the teeth, and exposed bone (often at the site of a previous tooth extraction).
 Some patients may report numbness or tingling in the jaw or a “heavy” feeling jaw.
 ONJ may have no symptoms for weeks or months and may only be recognized by the presence of exposed bone.

 ONJ should not be confused with osteoradionecrosis of the jaw, which is caused by radiation therapy and is treated differently than ONJ.

 What experts have learned is that most cases were associated with some type of dental event, and if these are avoided, ONJ may be as well.
-Any patient who is going to start receiving bisphosphonates should be seen by an oral maxillofacial surgeon or dental oncologist familiar with ONJ.
-If there are any dental concerns (requiring dental surgeries, extractions, root canals, or removal of abscessed teeth), therapy with bisphosphonates should be delayed (if possible) until they are addressed and several weeks have passed, to allow for healing.
-Dental exams should include cleaning, examining of denture fit, and patient education regarding oral care while on bisphosphonates.
+Any patient who is going to start receiving a medication associated with ONJ should be seen by an oral maxillofacial surgeon or dental oncologist familiar with ONJ.
+If there are any dental concerns (requiring dental surgeries, extractions, root canals, or removal of abscessed teeth), therapy with the medication should be delayed (if possible) until the dental concerns are addressed and several weeks have passed, to allow for healing.
+Dental exams should include cleaning, examining of denture fit, and patient education regarding oral care while on these medications.

-ONJ is a relatively newly recognized concern for patients receiving bisphosphonates.
+ONJ is a relatively newly recognized concern for patients receiving certain medications.
 It is thought to be quite rare, but is probably underreported given the lack of understanding regarding this problem.
-Stay tuned, as research is ongoing into the best treatments and preventative strategies for ONJ.
+As a patient, follow recommendations for prevention and report any signs of ONJ to your healthcare team.